dj10dj100/what_browser/README.md

 ```

-#If the browser is Mobile :
+#If the Browser is Mobile :
 ```javascript
 if(what.device.isMobile() == true){
 	//Mobile device